 - Set cooked meatballs aside in a bowl.

-- Pour lemons and garlic into heated pan.
+- Pour lemon-garlic-sugar mixture into heated pan.
 Sauté until garlic is fragrant and lemons are tender, 1 to 2 minutes.
 (Don’t worry if there are a lot of browned bits starting to stick to the bottom of the pan at this point - they’ll come up as soon as you add the liquid.)

 - Transfer lemons and garlic to bowl with meatballs.